openvswitch/ovs/SECURITY.md

 Please consider reporting the information mentioned in REPORTING-BUGS.md, where relevant.

+Reporters may ask for a GPG key while initiating contact with the security team to deliver more sensitive reports.

 The Linux kernel has its own vulnerability management process: https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/Documentation/SecurityBugs